algolia/algolia-cli-old/readme.md

 ##### Notes:

 - `<outputPath>` must be a directory.
-- Running the `transform_lines` command without providing optional `<transformationFilepath>` param will cause it to assume it's parsing a `.json-seq` file; thus, it will apply the `defaultLineTransformation` method in `transformLines.js` to each line.
+- Running `transformlines` command without providing optional `<transformationFilepath>` param will cause it to assume it's parsing a `.json-seq` file; thus, it will apply the `defaultLineTransformation` method in `transformLines.js` to each line.
 This checks each line for the ASCII Record Separator character `\u001e` and replaces it with a `,`.
 It will _also_ cause it to enclose the whole file in "[" and "]" square brackets to make it a valid JS array.
 Providing a custom transformation method via the optional `<transformationFilepath>` param will make it exclusively run your transformation function instead of the default one (and in this case it will also omit adding enclosing square brackets).

 # Examples
 ```bash